rayaneghilene/DSML_Research_Project/README.md

 ***

+## Contact
+If you have any questions or would like to discuss my work further, please don't hesitate to contact me at rayane.ghilene@ensea.fr.

 ## License
 These resources can be used for research purposes and cannot be redistributed.
-Please cite the corresponding publication if you use any dataset.
+Please cite the corresponding publication when publishing.